Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 Let's start with a highly commented example, straight from the demo.
 This Rust package defines a SpacetimeDB module, with types we can operate on and functions we can run.

-// In this small example, we have two rust imports:
+// In this small example, we have two Rust imports:

 // |spacetimedb::spacetimedb| is the most important attribute we'll be using.